gustavsgoldbergs/Controllable-Documentation/guides/how-to-connect-a-gamepad/method-5-install-xboxdrv.md

 # Method 5: Install XboxDrv

 This method is only for Linux.
 This will not work on Windows or Mac.
-You may need to use xboxdrv to make Dualshock and Dualsence to work.
+You may need to use xboxdrv to make Dualshock and Dualsense to work.

 #### Step 1: Open terminal with CTRL+ALT+T.